aiporn/pornhub-scraper/README.md

 # pornhub-scraper

-This will make it easy to scrape thumbnails, "hotspots", and other meta-data from Pornhub videos.
+This is a tool for scraping thumbnails, "hotspots", and other meta-data from Pornhub videos.

+# Usage

+This requires Python 3.